Bitfarms To Acquire Stronghold Digital Mining

 This news release constitutes a“designated news release” for the purposes of Bitfarms' prospectus supplement dated March 8, 2024, to its short form base shelf prospectus dated November 10, 2023.

-TORONTO and BROSSARD, Québec and NEW YORK, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- August 21, 2024 -- Bitfarms Ltd. (Nasdaq/TSX: BITF) (“Bitfarms”), a global vertically integrated Bitcoin data center company, and Stronghold Digital Mining, Inc. (Nasdaq: SDIG) (“Stronghold”) have entered into a definitive merger agreement (the“Merger Agreement”) under which Bitfarms will acquire Stronghold in a stock-for-stock merger transaction (the“Transaction”).
+TORONTO, Ontario and BROSSARD, Québec and NEW YORK, Aug.
+21, 2024 (GLOBE NEWSWIRE) -- Bitfarms Ltd. (Nasdaq/TSX: BITF) (“Bitfarms”), a global vertically integrated Bitcoin data center company, and Stronghold Digital Mining, Inc. (Nasdaq: SDIG) (“Stronghold”) have entered into a definitive merger agreement (the“Merger Agreement”) under which Bitfarms will acquire Stronghold in a stock-for-stock merger transaction (the“Transaction”).
 The Transaction is valued at approximately US$125 million equity value plus the assumption of debt valued at approximately US$50 million.

 Stronghold is a vertically integrated crypto asset mining company focused on mining Bitcoin and environmental remediation and reclamation services.
 As of June 30, 2024, Stronghold has a hashrate of 4.0 EH/s and 165 MW of current nameplate generated power capacity, with the potential to bring its hashrate to approximately 10 EH/s in 2025 with fleet upgrades.
 In addition, Stronghold has 142 MW of current Pennsylvania-New Jersey-Maryland Interconnection (PJM) import capacity and provides a path to import as much as 790 MW of incremental potential power beyond 2025.